Scale3-Labs/langtrace-docs/README.md

 ### Submitting Changes

 1. Make your changes to the docs.
-2. Test your changes thoroughly.
+2. Test your changes thoroughly and verify no broken links with pre-comit checker.
 3. Commit your changes with a clear and descriptive commit message:

 `git commit -m "Description of your changes"`